 When I found the below document on microfilm at the Family History Center in Salt Lake City, I quickly wrote down the page number and went to the scanning room where it was printed on two sheets, sized 11" x 17".
 For over three years, it has been in a pile.
-How embarrassing now to discover I never wrote down the source, as in the film number or name of book.
+How embarrassing now to discover I never wrote down the source, as in the film number or name of the book.
 All I have are the pages numbered 45 and 46.

 However, sometimes my memory bank works.
 I thought maybe I got the volume number from David Samuelsen's website SAMPUBCO, covering New York Counties Will Testators Indexes, so I went to that site and selected

 to another page where I selected the A-D tab with hope to find my ADAMS surname.
 Bingo.
 I now had a listing of surnames in Genesee County, with headings for Name of Testator, Place of Residence of Testator and the last column had County #, Volume # and Page #.
 Genesee County, then went

 Adams and found my person: ADAMS, CHARLES W. STAFFORD NY-19-25-45-48.
 It showed page 45, which matches what I wrote on the printed will.
 Researchers are not always so lucky when backtracking to find their original source, but I was lucky.
 However, I still don't know the FHL film number, but it shouldn't be difficult to find out.